seattlecraig/EnhancedCompass/enduser.md

 **Q: Does this work with modded structures?**
 A: The plugin uses Minecraft's built-in structure system, so it depends on whether the mod properly registers structures with Minecraft.

+**Q: Does this work with modded biomes?**
+A: Yes, as long as the mod registers biomes properly with Minecraft's registry.

 **Q: Can I have multiple targets?**
 A: No, you can only have one target at a time.
 Setting a new target replaces the old one.